SimoneFolino91/DatabricksTricks/README.md

 # DatabricksTricks
-Show some trick that you can use for improve your code in dat
+Show some trick that you can use for improve your code in data management